Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

-where $\delta_{\Tal}(\mu)$ is the deficit of Talagrand's inequality.
+where $\delta_{\Tal}(\mu)$ is called the deficit of Talagrand's inequality.
 This inequality has a close relation to the LSI.
-Both the inequalities for the Gaussian measure is dimension independent, has the tensorization property, and imply the concentration phenomenon.
-Otto and Villani \cite{Otto2000a} showed that a measure satisfying a log Sobolev inequality also satisfies a Talagrand-type inequality, and the converse holds under a curvature condition.
-From the HWI inequality \cite{Otto2000a}
+Both the inequalities for the Gaussian measure are dimension independent, have the tensorization property, and imply the concentration phenomenon.
+Otto and Villani~\cite{Otto2000a} showed that a measure satisfying a log Sobolev inequality also satisfies a Talagrand-type inequality, and the converse holds under a curvature condition.
+From the HWI inequality

 one can see that the deficit of Talagrand's inequality is bounded by that of the LSI in the following sense